nasa/fprime/docs/getting-started.md

 Currently, F' designs are stored in XML files that feed the auto-coding system.
 An XML file represents a signle component including the ports it uses to communicate with other components as well as references to the dictonaries that define events/log messages, telmetry, and commands.
 Further discussion of components, ports, events, telemetry, and commands can be found in the F' user guide.
-[User Guide].
+[User Guide](docs/UsersGuide/FprimeUserGuide.pdf). *Side note:*
+Ports are also defined with XML, however; this application does not need any customized ports and thus we need not elaborate here.

-We will make a custom directory to hold our components, and a component directory:
+The first step to making a compnent is to make a project directory to hold our project's components, and a component directory for our GPS.
+This is do as follows:

 ```
 cd fprime